 Checkissuing and HIPAA’s Privacy Rules: Keeping Fraudsters at Bay

 There is nothing more important than keeping your personal information secure.
 This information is the gateway to your financial institutions, medical records, credit score and other important personal accounts.
 Elevated threats of identity theft are part of our everyday lives and Check Issuing is committed to protecting our Clients from these dangers.
-Our top priority is to help them feel safe and secure when sending out payroll checks, documents, or tax statements to just name a few.
+Our top priority is to help them feel safe and secure when mailing payroll checks, documents, or tax statements to just name a few.

 Here are ways Check Issuing is keeping information safe.

 - Utilization of a high secured envelopes.
 These envelopes have a black tint which prevents information from being seen from the outside, unlike regular white standard envelopes.